Kansas City's specialized trauma treatment center serving the mental health needs of young children since 1978.

 The Children’s Place celebrates people from every color, race, ethnicity, place of origin, religion, age, gender, sexual orientation, gender identity and/or expression, socio-economic status, family structure, and those with differences in ability.

-The Children's Place entrance
+The Children's Place on Wheels

 children and families served since 1978

-children and families served in 2021
+children and families served in 2024

 Latest Post